 The course is not about learning to use tools, or just training in a programming language; instead, the emphasis is on computational thinking.
 Computational thinking is a kind of reasoning used by both humans and machines and it is an important life skill.
 Thinking computationally means using abstraction and decomposition.
 This type of study involves thinking about what can be computed and how.

-Problem solving, Programming and Data representation - explains the fundamentals of problem solving and introduces students to the concept of algorithm design.
-Students will be able to convert an algorithm into a working program using C#.
+Problem solving, programming and data representation - explains the fundamentals of problem solving and introduces students to the concept of algorithm design.
+Students will develop their competency in programming through the use of C#.

 Year 13 topics include: big data, functional programming, set theory, vectors and abstract data types.